 Dental implants are pricey for insurers.
 Many procedures run into thousands of dollars and, even though the procedure might offer a longer lasting tooth replacement, private insurers aren’t prepared to outlay that much cover.

 That’s the unofficial reason.
 The official reason that insurers provide is that dental implants are considered elective procedures (as opposed to being medically necessary).
 By contrast though, they often do cover bridges and dentures, which is not surprising because both of these tooth replacements cost significantly less than dental implants.
+Get a free consultation at your local dental clinic to find out about the costs of bridges vs implants.

 Short Term Vs Long Term Savings